Is the government on track to end ‘no fault’ evictions?

 What progress has been made?

 The Renters’ Rights Bill was included in the King’s Speech on 17 July 2024, which set out the government’s first legislative agenda, before being introduced to Parliament in September 2024.
-So while Section 21 evictions have not been banned “immediately”, it does appear that work began shortly after the election towards meeting that goal.
+So while Section 21 evictions were not banned “immediately”, it does appear that work began shortly after the election towards meeting that goal.

 Did you spot something that needs updating?
 Contact us.